-On Image 1 an overview of how the system can be set up is illustrated:
+On Image 1 you can get an overview of how the system can be set:

-Image 1: Overview of a sample system using a barcode reader with PD601.
+Image 1: Overview of a sample system that uses a barcode reader with PD601.

-None of the PROCES-DATA COPP modules working with VIGO6 support RS232.
-You can program PD601 with Process-Pascal in VIGO5.9, and the module supports RS232.
-For that reason, two different software systems are needed.
-In this sample system, VIGO5.9 is used to program the PD601 from a PC.
+None of the PROCES-DATA COPP modules for VIGO6 support RS232.
+On the other hand, PD601 supports RS232, but you program it with Process-Pascal in VIGO5.9.
+For that reason, you need two different software systems.
+In this sample system, we use VIGO5.9 to program the PD601 from a PC.
 Be sure to use the latest firmware version for PD601.
-The PD601 should be configured to be compatible with the VIGO6 project.
-Important details are node addresses as well as number of masters seen from VIGO.
-The Process-Pascal code must automatically configure the PD601 RS232 port to make it work with the barcode reader.
+You need to adjust the PD601 to be compatible with the VIGO6 project.
+Important details are node addresses as well as the number of masters that VIGO6 sees.
+The Process-Pascal code must program the PD601 RS232 port to make it work with the barcode reader.

-The barcode reader cannot be powered from RS232, and thus a special cable that allows connection to an external power supply is required.
-Refer to Image 2.
+You can’t power the barcode reader from RS232, and thus you need a special cable that also has a connection to an external power supply.
+You can see an example in Image 2.

-Image 2: A DB9 RS232 cable with external power supply connected for the barcode reader
+Image 2: A DB9 RS232 cable with external power supply for the barcode reader.

-In the Image 3 below, a prototype adapter for the DB9 connecter has been made.
-As illustrated, all nine pins are used, which however may not be necessary in all applications.
+In Image 3 below, we have made a prototype adapter for the DB9 connector.All nine pins are used, but it may not be needed in all cases.

-Image 3: DB9 RS232 connector prototype with its entire pins connected to PD601.
+Image 3: DB9 RS232 connector prototype where we have connected all the pins to PD601.

-The adapter was made by using the RS232 Pinout in Image 4:
+We made the adapter with help from the RS232 Pinout in Image 4:

-In the current sample system, a Datalogic Gryphon GD4130 has been used.
-It comes with a default RS232 setting, which only uses the hardware handshake RTS.
-In that case, only the pins 2 RXD, 5 GND and 7 RTS are needed, as marked in bold in the following table.
+In the current sample system, we use a Datalogic Gryphon GD4130.
+It comes with a default RS232 setting that only uses the hardware handshake RTS.
+In that case, we only need the pins 2 RXD, 5 GND, and 7 RTS.
+Therefore, we have bolded them in the following table.
 The connection from PD601 to the barcode reader is 1:1 and is therefore straightforward:

-See the manual here, in which the front page is in Portuguese, but the contents is in English:
+See the manual here, where the front page is in Portuguese, but the content is in English:

 There is a detailed explanation in the manual of how to set up the barcode reader in the chapter Configuration using barcodes.
-The suggestions of how to set up the barcode reader were followed, and the default RS232 setting without alterations was chosen.
+We followed, the suggestions on how to set up the barcode reader, and we chose the default RS232 setting without alterations.
 The setting values are as follow: